WinUICommunity/WinUICommunity/dev/Core/README.md

 ## Documentation

-See Here for Online [Documentation](https://ghost1372.github.io/winUICommunity/)
+See Here for Online [Documentation](https://ghost1372.github.io/winUICommunityCore/)

 ## Available Features

 - Dynamic Localization without need to restart Application
-- ThemeService with the Support of `Mica, MicaAlt and Acrylic`
+- ThemeService with the Support of `Mica, MicaAlt, Transparent and Acrylic`
 - Extensions Methods
 - A lot of useful Helper Classes for working with Window, Application, Taskbar, Resources, Print and more
 - NavigationView Services To implement quick and easy Navigation with AutoSuggestBox and Back Button